ryanfp/DnD-Compendium/📚 - Information Compendium/👨🏻‍🤝‍👨🏻 - Player Options/Classes/Classes.md

 #### **Circle of the Treespeaker**

 #### **Circle of Primal**<sup>(BoE)</sup>
+The Primal Circle was the foremost druidic circle, dedicated to the caste of titanic creatures that once dominated the Material Plane.
+As their bestial companions were driven to the fringes of the map, the Primal Circle persisted, channeling the spirits of long- forgotten beasts, such as tyrannosaurs and saber- toothed tigers.
+These primal spirits begin as youths and grow into their colossal adulthood as the druid grows in power, culminating in a behemoth from prehistory, a beast unparalleled in size and ferocity.
 #### **Circle of the Hive**<sup>(HGMH)</sup>
+Druids of the Circle of the Hive share their body with a plethora of tiny arthropods—insects, arachnids, or even crustaceans.
+These symbiotes call such druids home, living within their skin, clothes, and hair.
+This habitation might manifest as a honeycomb-like hive, a silky subcutaneous trapdoor (below which lurks a spider), or butterfly chrysalids hanging from their hair.
+Druids of this circle relish creating a moving.

+Druids of this circle relish creating a moving biosphere that sustains a variety of organisms, often seeking out new and exotic species as symbiotic lodgers.
+These creatures are a part of the druid, nourishing and protecting the druid as the druid nourishes and protects its tenants.
 #### **Circle of the Unbroken**<sup>(TGS)</sup>
+The Unbroken Circle is an order of druids who have abandoned the patient teachings of their predecessors, deciding instead to take up arms in defense of the wilderness.
+These combative druids form militias and harness the fury of nature itself to forcefully remove any encroaching evil that threatens their sacred lands.

+While the chaotic bend of nature is found within these druids, their bodies and impulses are tamed through training and discipline.
+Originally from the unforgiving Fester- wood, this circle’s teachings are as rigorous as the forest, blending a mixture of offense and defense to stand up to all of the world’s challenges.
 #### **Circle of Dragons**<sup>(TGS)</sup>
+The Circle of Dragons is an old order of druids steeped in rigid tradition.
+These honor-bound wardens of nature and draconic heritage are members of a secret society that have influenced governance, war, and culture across the world.
+High-standing members of this Circle have ties to royal bloodlines that date back generations, a connection that’s subtly showcased in royal family crests and insignia.

+Druids from this Circle know that dragons, and draconic magic, are as connected to the world as plants or beasts, and utilize that connection to transform into a unique and powerful draconic form all their own.
 #### **Circle of Eclipse**<sup>(TGS)</sup>
+Druids of the Circle of the Eclipse are stewards of the celestial balance, and draw their power from the luminous bond shared by sun and moon.
+They find their strength waxing and waning with the ebb and flow of these celestial bodies, but it is during the rare moments of eclipse, when the world is briefly cloaked in celestial union, that they feel truly connected to the natural world and the cosmos above.
+Masters of both the brilliance of daylight and the mystique of darkness, druids of this circle embody the harmony of cosmic forces, wielding their celestial magic to protect the natural world and preserve the delicate equilibrium of day and night.
+#### **Circle of the Grove**<sup>(TGS)</sup>
+Druids of the Circle of the Grove spend weeks alone in forest glades in silent meditation.
+They find peace and wisdom in the stillness of the woods, and in time learn how to become a part of them themselves.
+Ancient rings of trees are sometimes archdruids themselves, transformed into trees in endless meditation.
+Dryads and half-dryads that become practicing druids are often members of this Circle.
 #### **Circle of the Storm**<sup>(TGS)</sup>
+Druids of the Circle of the Storm revel in the roar of an unbridled thunderstorm, either finding kinship in its chaos or in the stillness found between them.
+These circle members tend to meet in open fields or on tower rooftops during storms, rather than in the quiet forest glens of other druidic circles.
+They feel the push and pull of positive and negative forces within nature, using it to transform into streaking bolts of devastating lightning.
 #### **Circle of the Blighted**<sup>TDR</sup>
+Those who channel the magic of life and nature often find themselves drawn to a particular shrine or natural site, binding their body and spirit to these places of power.
+Such druids draw vitality from their chosen location, protecting it with their lives—but not all succeed in defending these sacred realms.

+Whether through the subtle corruption of vile magics, the tainted presence of an ancient terror, or a terrible mistake unleashed by druids themselves, a land can become cursed with magic that warps any druid bound to that land.
+Twisted by their connection to an unhallowed territory, these guardians come to embody the defiled nature they serve, exalting the natural process of decay and using it to further their goals—or sometimes to seek a means to end the curse that plagues them.
 #### **Circle of Bond**<sup>UAH</sup>

 #### **Circle of Branch**<sup>UAH</sup>